zlj-zlj/ACPred-DeepMSP/README.md

 tensorboard  1.14.0
 ```
  ## Predict
-Place the prediction data in "predict_data"
+Place the prediction data in "data"

 To identify whether peptides are ACPs, run:
 ```